BlockstreamResearch/bip-frost-dkg/README.md

 ### Ensuring Agreement
 TODO: What about replay protection?
 Should Eq also take the ids as inputs (and if yes, as part of x)?

 TODO: The term agreement is overloaded (used for formal property of Eq and for informal property of DKG).
 Maybe rename one to consistency?
+Check the broadcast literature first

 A crucial prerequisite for security is that participants reach agreement over the results of the DKG.
 Indeed, disagreement may lead to catastrophic failure.